-The Corruption Perception Index is produced by Transparency International, a global civil society organisation focused on fighting corruption.
-It ranks countries based on how corrupt their public sector is perceived to be.
-The index is measured on a scale of 0 to 10 with a score of 0 being “highly corrupt” and 10 being “very clean”.
+Transparency International produces the Corruption Perceptions Index, a global civil society organisation focused on fighting corruption.
+They rank countries based on how corrupt their public sector is perceived to be.
+Through using the index they measure countries on a scale of 0 to 10.
+A score of 0 being “highly corrupt” and 10 being “very clean”.

 Nigeria ranked 144 out of 180 countries in the world with a score of 27 and ranked 15 out of 16 in West Africa.

-In the last four years, Nigeria has performed badly in the Corruption Perception Index.
-Sadly, Nigeria’s position remained the same 144 from 2017 despite major efforts to tackle corruption in 2018 (being the AU anti-corruption year).
+In the last four years, Nigeria has performed badly in the Corruption Perceptions Index.
+Sadly, Nigeria’s position remained the same, 144 from 2017.
+This came despite increased emphasis to tackle corruption in 2018 (the AU anti-corruption year).